 There may be situations out of your control leading to you wanting to withdraw from your course.
-We are always here to help and support our students through their time at UWTSD Birmingham and can offer alternatives to withdrawing depending on your circumstances.
-Contact Birmingham Admissions or Birmingham Student Services.
+We are always here to help and support our students through their time at Birmingham Campus and can offer alternatives to withdrawing depending on your circumstances.

 Log into your MyTSD portal, scroll down and click on ‘Attendance’, you will need to choose the dates ‘from’ and ‘to’.
 It will show your overall percentage (%), then click on ‘show module breakdown’ to see a detailed record of sessions for which you have been marked ‘absent’ or ‘late’.

-We do not authorise any absences as per out 70% Attendance Policy.
+We do not authorise any absences as per our 70% Attendance Policy.
 It is your responsibility to attend all lectures for their full duration.

 Students do not have the automatic right to suspend or interrupt their studies, and must first discuss it with the University to seek approval.
 If you feel you are not able to continue your studies, you can speak to Birmingham Student Services about your eligibility to apply for an Interruption of Studies (IoS).
 With an IoS you can pause your studies and pick them back up in the next term.
 You can also find the forms on your Moodle.